-It is absolutely a Christmas Eve tradition in our family to enjoy one of Gramma's cinnamon rolls for breakfast…. and then to feast upon them again as part of our big family dinner that evening (which also includes ham, scalloped potatoes, coleslaw, and Great-Grandma's special recipe for “sweet stuff” (a sauce for the ham).
-So, with special permission from Gramma herself…. here's her recipe for her World-famous Cinnamon Rolls!
+It is a holiday tradition in our family to enjoy one of Gramma Rowley's “world-famous” cinnamon rolls for breakfast, and then to feast upon them again as part of our big holiday dinner that evening (which also includes ham with “sweet stuff” (a gravy made from brown sugar and apple cider vinegar), scalloped potatoes, and coleslaw).
+So, with special permission from Gramma herself- here's her Cinnamon Rolls recipe!

 After the first rise, you will roll out the dough, spread the cinnamon sugar filling over the top, and then roll up the dough to form a tight log.